 A septic tank is a tank that’s usually buried beneath the ground near a residence.
 It helps process the waste material that comes out of that residence.
 In a typical septic tank, liquid and solid waste come in through the waste drain.
 Bacteria separate the waste into sludge that sinks to the bottom of the tank, a liquid that sits on top of the sludge, and a scum that floats on top of the liquid.
-When an issue strikes the septic tank however you could be left with waste water all around your home.
-If your home is in Charlotte, NC, or the surrounding areas, then give AAA City Plumbing a call today.
+When an issue strikes the septic tank, however, you could be left with waste water all around your home.
+If your home is in Charlotte, NC, or the surrounding areas, then give AAA City Plumbing a call for the best plumbing service.
 Our experts are highly trained and can provide your home with an efficient solution in no time!
 Don’t take our word for it.
 See what our past customers have to say here!

 How Can You Tell If Your Septic Tank Is Damaged?

 Many people don’t pay attention to their septic tank until it begins to fail.
 A homeowner can tell if the septic system is beginning to fail through regular observation and attention.
 If there are wet spots in the area, a bad odor, too much vegetation, and sometimes even waste material, then your home may be suffering from septic tank issues.
 Similarly, if you find that the water from your home drains slowly, or there is backflow present, these are also signs of a possible septic tank issue.